Frequently Asked Questions

 As an Enova electricity customer you can have any meter.

 Depending on what you want from your solar panel system, your meter options vary.
-If you want to sign up to our Solar 16 Plus Plan at get a 16c per kWh feed-in tariff, you do need a net meter.

 For more information, read our post.